 3 The amendment in the Statute (Repeals and Minor Amendments) Act 2009 s.
 5(5) is not included because the paragraph it sought to amend had been replaced by the Acts Amendment (Bankruptcy) Act 2009 s.
 17 before the amendment purported to come into operation.

-4 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
-89 had not come into operation.
-It reads as follows:

-89. Various references to “Minister for Public Sector Management” amended

-(1) This section amends the Acts listed in the Table.

-(2) In the provisions listed in the Table delete “Minister for Public Sector Management” and insert:

-Public Sector Commissioner

-Table